 Intensely spicy, the Bhut Jolokia Ghost pepper earned the title of the world’s hottest pepper in 2007 and is so hot that this native Indian pepper has even been the main ingredient in some self-defense pepper sprays.

 They are more than five times hotter than a habanero pepper or over 400 times hotter than a jalapeno.
 Use sparingly in stews, soups, and chilis.
 They are excellent options to dry for flakes and powders.

 If you love spicy or hot foods, chances are you’re a pepper lover and have considered growing your own.
 There is no better way to enjoy peppers than to grow them in your garden from seed.
-If you live in a region with short growing seasons, container gardening can be the ideal solution for having a bumper crop of peppers at any time during the year.
+If you live in a region with short growing seasons, container gardening can be ideal for having a bumper crop of peppers anytime during the year.
 Heirloom peppers can be easy to grow in a small container or garden if you use heirloom-quality seeds that have already proven to be hearty and productive.
-Happy growing!